Canon 6D vs M100

 It is notable that the 6D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 6D and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the M100 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the M100 was followed by the Canon M200.
 Further information on the features and operation of the 6D and M100 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon M100 Manual.

 So what conclusions can be drawn?
 Is the Canon 6D better than the Canon M100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.